You found our list of the best company retreat ideas in Phoenix, Arizona.

 Located in Echo Canyon Park, Camelback Mountain is a popular hiking and sightseeing destination in Phoenix.
 Many scientists do not understand how the 1.5-billion-year-old granite cap found its place on top of the mountain.
 No specialists have yet figured out how this phenomenon, but it just adds to the appeal of this spot.

-The Echo Canyon Trail, which ascends Camelback Mountain’s peak at a steep incline throughout 1.2 miles, is the most common path.
+The Echo Canyon Trail, which ascends Camelback Mountain’s peak at a steep incline over 1.2 miles, is the most common path.
 The scenery is stunning, but the hike is challenging.
 The Cholla Trail is a more manageable option, with a gradual incline for the first 1.5 miles before becoming steeper at the peak.
 Nevertheless, the trail lacks the amenities and conveniences of the Echo Canyon Trail.
 Another option is the easy-to-navigate Bobby’s Rock Trail, which encircles the mountain’s base.
 When hiking the mountain in Phoenix, the early morning or late afternoon are the best times to go since the heat is more bearable.

 Learn more about Camelback Mountain.